Managing the Modern NOC: 10 Tips to Improve Performance and Efficiency This Year

 7. Integrate Tools and Platforms

-Wrangling disparate tools and platforms can quickly create a stressful mess that is not only challenging to use but hard to track and report from.
+Wrangling disparate tools and platforms can quickly create a stressful mess that is not only challenging to use but also difficult to track and report on.

-Engineers often find themselves tracking and managing multiple screens for event information; manually collecting information from multiple sources for the purposes of documentation, notification, and escalation; and then attempting to manage workflow toward service restoration.
+Engineers often find themselves tracking and managing multiple screens for event information, manually collecting information from multiple sources for documentation, notification, and escalation, and then attempting to manage workflow toward service restoration.

 The more convenient, efficient, and less stressful alternative is consolidating all of these tools and platforms into one view: “a single pane of glass.”
 This includes bringing voice, email, text, customer portals, knowledge bases, documentation, and workflow management tools (and potentially their respective platforms) all into one convenient dashboard.